Lightspeed is Currently OPEN to Submissions

 Lightspeed is not a market for poetry.

-Do not query for fiction.
-If you’re not sure if your story is suitable, please simply submit it and let our editors decide.
+If you’re not sure if your story is suitable, don’t query; please just go ahead and submit it and let our editors decide.

 If editor John Joseph Adams has previously rejected your story, please do not submit it to Lightspeed, unless it was rejected as being unsuitable for the market (due to theme, etc.) or unless it has been significantly revised to the extent that it is no longer the same story.